MicrosoftDocs/architecture-center/docs/security/security-operations.md

 environment allows them to continue to conduct attack operations and access sensitive/valuable systems.

-#### Objective and Metrics
+## Objective and metrics

 The metrics you measure will have a significant effect on the behaviors and outcomes of security operations.
 Focusing on the right measurements will help drive continuous improvement in the right areas that meaningfully reduce risk.

-To ensure that security operations is effectively containing attackers access, the objectives should focus on
+To ensure that security operations are effectively containing attackers access, the objectives should focus on

 -   Reducing **time to acknowledge** an alert to ensure that detected